 Each fridge receives donations from local food businesses and supermarkets (like Asda, Lidl, Tesco) – it is all food that can no longer be sold and would go to waste.
 My Mum regularly picks up goodies from the Wolverton fridge and it’s a good feeling that you’ve stopped food going to waste!

-MK Community Fridge also runs a pop-up cafe which uses up the food from the fridge.
-Follow them on Facebook to stay up to date with what’s in the fridge and upcoming events!
+Follow MK Community Fridge on Facebook to stay up to date with what’s in the fridge and upcoming events.

 MK Swap Shop

 Slow, low-impact fashion

 Get your new wardrobe fix is of course through second-hand shopping or swap shops!
 MK Swap Shop aims to slow fast fashion down and is a great way to give your unwanted clothes to new homes and also find some new gems for your wardrobe!
 What I love about this Swap Shop initiative is that all the clothes are checked before they are put out, so you know you’re going to get good quality garments.